CMU-Heinz-95702/Project-2-Client-Server/README.md

 - Do not include any other files or folders

-## Task 1 illustrates a malicious player in the middle attack on UDP.
+## Task 1 Illustrates a Malicious Player in the Middle Attack on UDP.

 In Task 1, you will experiment with a malicious player in the middle attack.
 This malicious player is interested in more than simply eavesdropping on the conversation between the client and the server.
 It is an active malicious player.
 You might want to get started by working on a passive malicious player - one that only eavesdrops and passes messages along to the server and then back to the client.

-We will have three UDP programs in one project.
+We will have three documented UDP programs in one project.
+We will have **exactly three Java files** in your project root.
+These will be named `EchoServerUDP.java` , `EchoClientUDP.java`, and  `EavesdropperUDP.java`

 Name your malicious player EavesdropperUDP.java.
 You will need to design and write EavesdropperUDP.java as it is described below.